-You’ve heard us say that HD signals must be compressed in order to be transmitted, because otherwise a huge satellite could only carry a tiny number of channels.
+If you’re a regular reader of this blog, you’ve heard me say that HD signals must be compressed in order to be transmitted, Without compression, you’d have a real problem.
+A huge, expensive satellite could only carry a tiny number of channels.
 With compression comes some sort of loss, especially when you are talking about squeezing 90% or more of the space out of an image.

 Another way you can get more picture into less space is gamut compression.
 This sounds like a highly technical term… it’s easier to show it than describe it.